-One evening in 2013, I started writing.
+One evening I started writing.
 It began with a spontaneous thought and became this huge, unwieldy project and I loved it.
 Laundry piled up, dinner was late, but I was happy.
 I had tapped into something powerful—a simple creative outlet—and it was amazing what this unleashed in me.

-Three years later I’m in a very different place.
+Today I’m in a very different place.
 A good place.
 The journey I’ve been on personally has been deeply meaningful for me.
 So much more than a writing project, but inspired by it.
 It has trickled into my marriage, my parenting, my faith, and my own sense of self.
 It has colored everything.

 This is why I am writing.